 Take the following points into consideration while granting privileges to roles and users:

 - When a role or user is granted privileges for a database, that role or user is not automatically granted access to any new or existing objects within that database.
 To change access to those objects, see Default privileges.
+This does not apply to system-level privileges, which apply cluster-wide.

 - When a role or user is granted privileges for a table, the privileges are limited to the table.